Foxandxss/angular-tips/source/_posts/2013-08-01-why-does-angular-dot-js-rock.markdown

 ***
 {% endraw %}

-Well, since you have your inputs binded to the same model, you expect that writing in a box, will update the other one.
+Well, since you have your inputs bound to the same model, you expect that writing in a box, will update the other one.
 Like this:

 {% img /images/angularrocks/diag5.jpg %}